California Automobile Assigned Risk Plan (CAARP)

 - They can't access cheaper car insurance that better-rated drivers get.

-- They can't afford the standard market rates.
+- They can't afford standard market rates for auto insurance.

-Through CAARP, these motorists are placed in a pool.
+Through CAARP, motorists who meet these requirements are placed in a pool.
 Participating insurance companies — most licensed insurers in California — are required to accept a certain number of people from the pool, delegated by CAARP.
-The number of assigned drivers is in proportion to the market share each insurer has in California.
+The number of assigned drivers is in proportion to each California insurer's market share.
 For example, State Farm has approximately 15% of the market share in CA, so we would expect that it would cover about 15% of the CAARP pool.

 Insurance plans through CAARP